 Jim has all sorts of ailments: walking is painful and slow, his vision is poor, his hearing is poor.
 Everything about Jim is poor except his brain, which, as far as Jim and I can tell, is working fine.
 And even though the combined functioning of his prostate, testicles and penis does not produce the same daily charge of lust and semen he recalls from youth, the one or two orgasms he manages per week can be surprisingly intense, and unrelenting desire presses upon him even when the ejaculatory charge is low.
 Jim tells me that the sex urge never ends for men.
 He says it never ends for women either but their hunger is a more subtle disturbance, easier to disguise than the 24-hour male disruption.

 Jim's view is that when, in modern consumer culture, sexuality starts to appear unseemly in middle age (at least to the young, who buy most of the products), it is driven underground, stoking its flame.
 Over the years as one demographic of potential lovers after another becomes unavailable forever (by law, custom or physiology), men and women are driven into a private existence of near total deprivation- evolution taking its sweet time in ridding us of vestigial passions.
 Jim says that even though his member doesn't work like it used to, his inner soul is beset with desire as much as ever.
 Of course the consumer culture looks to make a buck here.
 Often the guys in the lobby watch a Cialis commercial together (usually on the evening network news, the source for oldies), and even the non-telepaths feel a communal despair.
-Once an 85 year old woman named Margaret, one of the more cogent residents, told the grumbling men, after a particularly grotesque Cialis ad featuring a woman looking into a man's eyes, pouring an ocean of love into this man, flooding him with love, real love...anyway, listening to some of the men (including Jim) gag and complain, Margaret observed that these commercials are written for women.
+One evening an 85 year old woman named Margaret, one of the more cogent residents, told the grumbling men, after a particularly grotesque Cialis ad featuring a woman looking into a man's eyes, pouring an ocean of love into this man, flooding him with love, real love...anyway, listening to some of the men (including Jim) gag and complain, Margaret observed that these commercials are written for women.
 Men don't like being described in pathological terms like "dysfunction," and they are skeptical that real love can come from a drug.
 Women however are receptive to another message in the ad: By using a drug to get an erection, men are not being vain, futile, pathetic or any of the other negative things that male focus groups associate with the product.
-On the contrary, buying and using the drug is itself an act of love, a tribute to the woman's beauty and the man's need of her.
-Margaret explained that once the women are on board, the men follow.
+On the contrary, buying and using the drug is itself an act of love, a tribute to the woman's beauty and the man's need for her.
+Margaret asserted that once the women are on board, the men follow.

 Jim says he sees the same suffering in every kind of man- janitors, school superintendents, doctors, businessmen, scientists- you name it, in their dotage they sizzle and burn within.
 Some of the still gregarious guys share their pain as a social experience when they watch local ABC7's weather girl, Sandhya Patel, night after night in the lobby.
 The bravado is usually profane: